Higher-order generalizations of stability and arithmetic regularity: Proof of Theorem

 \subsection{A preliminary generalized stable regularity lemma}

 The remainder of this section is devoted to proving Theorem \ref{thm:almoststableinhstrong}.
 We will first set out some preliminaries, after which we will prove a weak version of Theorem \ref{thm:almoststableinhstrong} (see Theorem \ref{thm:stableinh} below).
-We will later the iterate the weak version to obtain the full theorem.
-We will use Lemma \ref{lem:graphcounting3} below, which is a particular instance of the graph counting lemma.
+We subsequently iterate the weak version (Theorem \ref{thm:stableinh}) to obtain the strong version, Theorem \ref{thm:almoststableinhstrong}.